-- 1. Who will work on the project and what is their experience? - 3.
-The RFP provides the not-for-profit's Development Agreement that obligates the team to deliver the project on budget and on schedule and asks if they will accept it. - fees and soft costs. - 5.
+- 1. Who will work on the project and what is their experience? - 2.
+Why the proposed team is the best choice and what ideas do they have to create value? - 3.
+The RFP provides the not-for-profit's Development Agreement that obligates the team to deliver the project on budget and on schedule and asks if they will accept it. - 4.
+Asks the team to provide an estimated hard cost per square foot budget and to bid all fees and soft costs. - 5.
 It asks for financial information.